skiller-whale/tdd_java/exercises/test_doubles/README.md

-# Testing Layers - Java Wordle Exercise
+# Test Doubles - Java Wordle Exercise

-Java implementation of Wordle demonstrating TDD at different layers.
-The answer is always "whale".
+Java implementation of Wordle to demonstrate the use of test doubles in TDD.

 ## Quick Start